-31.7.1.
-If either one or both of the examiners select category (a) requiring revisions to be made to the satisfaction of the supervisor(s) (or should this be required subsequent to any discussion with examiners, the dispute resolution process and/or the oral), the following steps must be followed: 31.7.1.1.
+32.7.1.
+If either one or both of the examiners select category (a) requiring revisions to be made to the satisfaction of the supervisor(s) (or should this be required subsequent to any discussion with examiners, the dispute resolution process and/or the oral), the following steps must be followed:

+32.7.1.1.
 The supervisor(s) make(s) the necessary anonymised digest of the report (part B) from the examiner(s) with the suggested revisions, or any other anonymised list compiled by the examination panel which is made available to the supervisor(s) by the assessment panel, available to the student (alternatively, the student is informed of the required revisions during the oral).
+A consolidated list of revisions may be included in the supervisor's report (see paragraph 31.4 above).
+This list may be accepted by the examination panel as the list of revisions to be made by the candidate.

-41 Based on Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.2 and para 5.6.6.
+44 Based on Calendar 2023 (Part 1 General) Postgraduate Qualifications para 5.5.2 and para 5.6.6.

-42 Based on Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.8.
+45 Based on Calendar 2023 (Part 1 General) Postgraduate Qualifications para 5.6.8.

-- 31.7.1.2.
-The assessment panel determines a date for the submission of the altered thesis in consultation with the supervisor(s) and the student.
+- 32.7.1.2.
+The assessment panel determines a date for the submission of the revised thesis in consultation with the supervisor(s) and the student.
 This date should, as far as possible, concur with the University closing dates for the relevant graduation ceremony.
-Further, the revisions must be completed and confirmed by the supervisor(s) before the final report on the outcome of the examination and the mark to be awarded is submitted to the chairperson of the Research Committee (see paragraph 31.11 below). - 31.7.1.3.
-The altered thesis, with a written declaration by the supervisor(s) stating that the revisions are to his or her or their satisfaction, is submitted to the assessment panel by the determined date. - 31.7.1.4.
-The assessment panel verifies that the declaration is in order and that the revisions have prima facie been made. - 31.7.1.5.
-The altered thesis is not required to be sent back to the examiner(s) who selected category (a).
+Further, the revisions must be completed and confirmed by the supervisor(s) before the final report on the outcome of the examination and the mark to be awarded is submitted to the chairperson of the Research Committee (see paragraph 32.11 below). - 32.7.1.3.
+The revised thesis, with a written declaration by the supervisor(s) stating that the revisions are to his or her or their satisfaction, is submitted to the assessment panel by the determined date. - 32.7.1.4.
+The assessment panel verifies that the declaration is in order and that the revisions have prima facie been made. - 32.7.1.5.
+The revised thesis is not required to be sent back to the examiner(s) who selected category (a).

-31.8.
+32.8.
 MATERIAL REVISIONS TO THE SATISFACTION OF THE EXAMINER(S)